icgrp/ese532_handouts/ese532_handouts/hw4/walk_through.md

                 Differentiate.cpp
                 Filter.cpp
                 Scale.cpp
+            neon_example/
+                Example.cpp
         data/
             Input.bin (symlinks to hw3)
             Golden.bin (symlinks to hw3)
     ```
-- There are 2 targets.
+- There are 3 targets.
 You can build all of them by executing `make all`
     in the `hw4/assignment` directory.
 You can build separately by:
-    - `make baseline` and run `./baseline` to run the project with no vectorization of
+    - `make baseline` and `./baseline` to run the project with no vectorization of
       `Filter_vertical` function.
-    - `make vectorized` and run `./vectorized` to run the project with `Filter_vertical` vectorized
+    - `make vectorized` and `./vectorized` to run the project with `Filter_vertical` vectorized
       (you will write the vectorized code).
+    - `make example` and `./example` to run the neon example.
 - The `data` folder contains the input data, `Input.bin`, which has 100 frames of
     size $960$ by $540$ pixels, where each pixel is a byte. `Golden.bin` contains the
     expected output.
 Each program uses this file to see if there is a mismatch between